Rew1nd-dev/ControlCraft/docs/wiki_en_us.md

 - **Description:**
   - Servo motor, with multiple control methods including manual adjustment, redstone, CC input, and speed input.
 It has a built-in adjustable PID controller with speed and angle control modes, driving the rotation of the physical structure.
 - **Assembly:**
-  - Similar to the clockwork physical bearing, place a block above the bearing surface and right-click the bearing with an empty hand to physicalize the block.
+  - Similar to the clockwork physical bearing, place a block above the bearing surface and shift right-click the bearing with an empty hand to physicalize the block.
 - **Connection:**
   - In addition to manually assembling a load physical structure, the Servo Motor can connect to other physical structures to make them a load.
   - ![img_15.png](img_15.png)